sinastiller/vegan-travel-food-blog/README.md

     * should want to sign up for the monthly newsletter.
 * Returning visitors:
     * should be able to find newly updated content.
-    * should use the travel and food tips more frequently.
+    * should use travel and food tips more frequently.
 ## [Design](#design)
 ### [Colour Scheme](#colour-scheme)